Domanoc/Combat-Data-Core-Mod/docs/ModFramework/GettingStarted.md

 - [Take a look at the functions the framework provides.](./Overview.md)
 - Check out the "[ModFramework Example Mod](../../src/ModFramework%20Example%20Mod/)" as it provides basic examples on the framework features.
 - Check out what existing mods do.
-- Ask you questions on the mech engineer discord in the #mods-discussions
+- Ask your questions on the mech engineer discord in the #mods-discussions

 Good luck and happy modding.